 Oceanic tectonic plates can tear-off through time as they plunge and sink into the Earth's mantle and are especially favored when plates have preexisting fault-weak zones.
-Two primary conditions promote oceanic tectonic slabs' tearing: (1) Obliqueness of a plate's horizontal velocity with respect to the overriding-plate coastline and trench, as the latter will enforce bending of one side of the slab first causing differences in deformation; (2) Differences in slab-age between two sides of a displaced fault-zone that created an offset in plate age and thickness.
+Two primary conditions promote oceanic tectonic slabs' tearing: (1) Obliqueness of a plate's horizontal velocity with respect to the overriding-plate coastline and trench, leading to the two slabs sequentially bending yet having differences in deformation; (2) Differences in slab-age between two sides of a displaced fault-zone that created an offset in plate age and thickness.
 To understand these processes, we present 3D numerical models that simulate tectonic evolution and deformations, and we compare model results with analytical studies as well as with natural observations from seismic imaging.
 Age differences across fault-zones combined with subduction horizontal obliqueness control the generation and development of vertical tearing.
 Furthermore, two geometrical patterns of vertical tearing are largely consistent with observations.
-Our findings suggest that along-trench changes in the steep angle between the slab and surface (dip angle) may be related to the early stages of oblique subduction.
+Our findings suggest that along-trench changes in the steep angle between the slab and surface (dip angle) may be related to a special case of oblique subduction.
 Observing the age contrast across faults and the horizontal obliqueness of plates' motion allows predictions of the tearing pattern, evolution, and local mantle flow.